aakarsh/aakarsh.github.io/_posts/2015-07-23-linux-sync.markdown

 {% endhighlight %}

-  * read locks cant later be tranformed to write locks without first releasing the read lock and then asking for a write lock
+  * read locks cant later be transformed to write locks without first releasing the read lock and then asking for a write lock
     {% highlight C %}
     read_lock(&mr_rwlock);